ISISNeutronMuon/MDANSE/README.md

 ## Acknowledgements

-MDANSE has inherited some code from the [nMOLDYN program](https://github.com/khinsen/nMOLDYN3), originally developed by Gerald Kneller in 1995 and subsequently also by Konrad Hinsen, Tomasz Rog, Krzysztof Murzyn, Slawomir Stachura, and Eric Pellegrini.
+The computational core of MDANSE is based on [version 3 of the nMOLDYN program](https://github.com/khinsen/nMOLDYN3). nMOLDYN was originally developed by Gerald Kneller in 1995 and subsequently also by Konrad Hinsen, Tomasz Rog, Krzysztof Murzyn, Slawomir Stachura, and Eric Pellegrini.
+MDANSE includes most of the code of nMOLDYN3, and also code from the libraries [MMTK](https://github.com/khinsen/MMTK) and [ScientificPython](https://github.com/khinsen/ScientificPython), in order to reduce dependencies and thus facilitate installation.

 For more information see:

 >nMoldyn 3: Using task farming for a parallel spectroscopy-oriented analysis of molecular dynamics simulations.
 K. Hinsen, E. Pellegrini, S. Stachura, G.R.
 Kneller J. Comput.
 Chem.
 (2012) 33:2043-2048 [https://doi.org/10.1002/jcc.23035][https://doi.org/10.1002/jcc.23035].